ava/use-http/README.md

   // i.e. if the last page fetched was < 15, don't run the request again
   perPage: 15,

-  // amount of times it should retry before erroring out
-  retries: 3,

   // amount of time before the request (or request(s) for each retry) errors out.
   timeout: 10000,